Kahvi-0/Tools-and-Concepts/Logging/Splunk.md

  ## Main processing components

   - Indexer: Process incoming machine data and store this in the indexer.
 It is store in directories for specific time frames.
 So when data is searched it will only have to open directories related to that timeframe.
+Index are dir where the data will be stored.

   - Search Head: Allows you to use the splunk search language to search the indexed data.
 The queries are sent to the indexers to perform the search.
 Then the search header consolidates and enriches the results then returned to the user.